Skip to the main content

 • Strength Required Lift over 20 kg

-They may have to lift and transfer patients who have limited or little mobility.
-They may have to raise and adjust heavy equipment.
-Providing direct patient care involves bending, stretching, standing, and reaching.
+They may need to handle and transfer patients who have reduced mobility.
+They may need to raise and adjust heavy equipment.
+Providing direct client care often involves bending, stretching, standing, and reaching.

 Interests & Abilities